|Coordinates:||13.8279 N 89.3562 W|

 Eruption of Loma

-It happened again circa 610 - 670 AD (many sources mention also a year circa 595 AD).
+It happened again sometimes around 610 - 670 AD (many sources mention also a year around 595 AD).
 Suddenly started the eruption of the nearby Loma volcano, a vent, which opened just 600 m north from the village.
 This was not especially large eruption, ash covered some 5 km² - but Joya de Cerén was hit hard.
 Layer of ash was some 4 - 8 m thick.

 People somehow were warned - no bodies have been found.
 Before the eruption were several strong earthquakes - may be this served as a warning.
 But people had to escape fast - home utensils, baskets, garden tools, bean-filled pots were left, even half eaten meals have been found.
 Whole layer of ash fell on the village in some hours time.